 Day activities are tied up with camel safaris, spa services, yoga, and meditation.
 While taking pleasure rides on camels, visitors can also view the breeding grounds of flamingos.
 Photographers and nature lovers can book their tours to the Indian Wild Ass Sanctuary and the Kutch Desert Wildlife Sanctuary, both homes to rare fauna species.
 If tourist are lucky, they might also spot a Wild Ass in the festive landscape.

 Evenings at the Rann fair are fun-filled with live concerts, folk dances and local cuisine.
-To enhance the spirit, there are handicrafts from the Kutch artisans, embroidered clothing such as Ahir, Rabari, Mutwa, Banni, Ari and Soof traditional artistic works like mirror or bead inlay and ethnic jewelry.
+To enhance the spirit, there are handicrafts from the Kutch artisans, embroidered clothing such as Ahir, Rabari, Mutwa, Banni, Ari and Soof traditional artistic works like mirror or bead inlay and ethnic jewellery.
 Seashell toys, silver craft-work, carved wooden furniture and paintings also add enthusiasm to the festive mood.
-While touring around the Kutch desert, tourists can also taste the flavor of delicious Gujarati delicacies namely Dabelis and the world-renowned Gujarati buffets.
+While touring around the Kutch desert, tourists can also taste the flavour of delicious Gujarati delicacies namely Dabelis and the world-renowned Gujarati buffets.
 Local cuisine of Kutch is worth mouth-watering.

 In and Around

 Kalo Dungar: A panoramic view of the entire Rann area can be experienced at Kalo Dungar.
 It is the highest peak of Rann and a picture-perfect spot for scenic beauty.
 The place is also significant for the ancient Dattatreya Temple, with lots of folklore attached to it.

 Bhuj: Another interesting place is the Bhuj – the Gateway to Kutch.
 With well decorated and brightly lit localities, Bhuj throws open the gates to the tourists to enjoy the desert carnival.